kenrector/sigma-cpv-kit/README.md

 At the prompt type ON 107 to set the number of online users to 107.
 The system is now up and prepared for users to log on.

 Open a window to serve as the user terminal interface and start the telnet application, or putty, or what have you.
+Connect to localhost port 4000 or one of the other ports defined in the sigma.ini file.

 This CP-V installation is configured with hardwired communication lines that recquire a BREAK signal to start the LOGON process.
 To send a BREAK signal from the telnet application, enter the telnet command mode by typing CTL-] and then the command 'send break'.
 To avoid this and set the communication lines to non-hardwired, enter simh and type DEP 114a 0 to store 00000000 in the hardwired line flags.
 This will set the first 32 lines to automatic mode and a logon prompt will be issued when they connect.